 If the following environment variables are set to

 How to use this image

-FROM alang/django ENV DJANGO_APP=demo # will start /usr/django/app/demo/wsgi.py COPY django_source /usr/django/app
+FROM alang/django ENV DJANGO_APP=demo # will start /usr/django/app/demo/wsgi.py COPY src /usr/django/app

 Using the onbuild image